ynikitenko/lena/docs/source/tutorial/2-split.rst

 which take arguments from context.
 In our example, *MakeFilename("{{variable.name}}")* creates file name from *context.variable.name*.

-Note also that since two *Writers* do the same thing, we rewrote them as one object.
+Note also that since two *Writes* do the same thing, we rewrote them as one object.

 Combine
 ^^^^^^^